-The Director of Experiential Learning will provide evaluation in a number of ways.
+The TFE Coordinator will provide evaluation in a number of ways.
 This will include the following:

 - Review and feedback, as necessary, on the Learning Covenant - Feedback on Reflection Journals, the Case Study Report, the Spiritual Care Visit Report - Observation of all participants as they interact within the Integration Group.
-The Director of Experiential Learning will communicate concerns to the individual student in oral and/or written form. - Meet with each student during the first week of the second semester to discuss their Mid-Term Evaluations
+The TFE Coordinator will communicate concerns to the individual student in oral and/or written form - Meet with each student during the first week of the second semester to discuss their Mid-Term Evaluations